psxdev/ps4link/README.md

   [PS4][DEBUG]: [PS4LINK] Command Thread Started.
   [PS4][DEBUG]: [PS4LINK] Created ps4link_commands_sock: 85
-  [PS4][DEBUG]: [PS4LINK] Command listener waiting for commands...
+  [PS4][DEBUG]: [PS4LINK] Command listener waiting for commands... ps4sh>

-  ^C
   ```
-  Check that last getuid value is 0 and no bind error displayed, if all is fine you will see that output and you can press ctrl-c if not your PlayStation browser perhaps will give you a memory error check again until you received the right output (UID threads and socks can change in your environment)
+  Check that last getuid value is 0 and no bind error displayed, if all is fine you will see that output if not your PlayStation browser perhaps will give you a memory error check again until you received the right output (UID threads and socks can change in your environment)

   You are ready to load your elf files...